BarryDigby/Cloud_CIX/docs/source/man_pages/nuig.rst

 Ethernet Cable users
 --------------------

-For those using ethernet cables, step through the following code blocks to change your routing table:
+For those using ethernet cables, step through the following code blocks to change your routing table.

+This will let you connect to lugh and the internet at the same time which is better than the current state.

+VPN users can skip to obtaining an IP address from Lugh.

 Check your routing tables